-Requiem for Unity: An Avatar Legends Adventure
+Requiem for Unity: An Avatar Legends Mystery

-Requiem for Unity: An Avatar Legends Adventure
+Requiem for Unity: An Avatar Legends Mystery

 Political intrigue lines this Avatar adventure set in the Roku Era.
 Can you preserve the technology summit, or will the Four Nations fracture further?